 As a sensible precaution against luggage tampering, including theft, lock your luggage.
 Information on luggage safety is available from Australia's Civil Aviation Safety Authority.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Driving in the Cook Islands can be dangerous, particularly at night, due to poor visibility and road conditions.
 The most significant number of traffic accidents resulting in hospitalisation involves motorcycle riders.
 For your own safety, ensure you wear a helmet and stay within the legal limits of alcohol consumption when riding a motorcycle in the Cook Islands.
-For further advice on road safety, see our bulletin on Overseas Road Safety.
+For further advice on road safety, see our road travel page.